19th Century French Fishery

 Later in the century, especially in the 1880s, the lobster fishery became another subject of diplomatic dispute.
 English settlers or merchants had set up lobster factories for canning the shellfish, and the French vigorously protested.
 They claimed that these lobster factories interfered with the French cod fishery by taking up prime space along the shoreline and polluting the water with waste.
 The French therefore set up their own lobster factories, and the English claimed that they had no right to do so, since all they were entitled to do was to catch and dry fish, and that lobster was not a fish.

 Another irritant was Newfoundland's Bait Act of 1886, which prohibited the export of bait.
 This was aimed at the sale of bait (fresh caplin or herring) caught in Newfoundland by Newfoundlanders and then sold to French fishing ships.
 The French had the option of using salt bait that they could bring with them from France, but it was never found to be as effective.
 But necessity is the mother of invention, and when the supply of caplin or herring was cut off, French fishermen discovered that the whelk, a small shellfish plentiful on the Grand Banks, was another excellent bait, and this they could fish themselves.

-While English settlement on the treaty shore continued to grow, the number of French ships involved in the Newfoundland sedentary fishery declined dramatically in the second half of the century.
-By the 1890s only a handful of ships remained, although the Banks fishery was still very active.
-The situation was ripe for a negotiated final settlement, and in 1904 the various levels of government agreed to the entente cordiale, under which France gave up all rights to the shores of Newfoundland, while retaining the islands of St-Pierre and Miquelon and the right to fish in Newfoundland waters.
+While English settlement on the Treaty Shore continued to grow, the number of French ships involved in the Newfoundland sedentary fishery declined dramatically in the second half of the 19th century.
+By the 1890s only a handful of ships remained, although the bank fishery was still very active.
+The situation was ripe for a negotiated final settlement, and in 1904 the various levels of government agreed to the Entente cordiale, under which France gave up all rights to the shores of Newfoundland, while retaining the islands of Saint-Pierre and Miquelon and the right to fish in Newfoundland waters.